CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

     accordionContent=a5AccordionContent %}

 {%  include accordion.html id="a6"
-    heading="Do the Claim and ClaimResponse resource types negate the need for ExplanationofBenefits (EOBs)?" expanded=false
+    heading="Do the Claim and ClaimResponse resource types negate the need for ExplanationOfBenefit (EOB)?" expanded=false
     bordered=false
     accordionContent=a6AccordionContent %}